Working from home advice for freelancers and contractors

 Start each working day with a 15-minute to-do list session, and you’ll have yourself a framework for the day right there, ready to go.
 Jotting down your task list will help you to prioritise your workload.
 It’s also satisfying to cross those tasks off once they’re done.

 As tempting as it is to reach for those comfy pyjamas, it’s unlikely that you’re going to feel motivated.
 Making the effort to get dressed each day will help you to prepare for work and make the distinction between business and pleasure.
-You don’t have to go all out and dress in business attire, but changing into something that you don’t associate with rest or play could be a big help.
+You don’t have to go all out and dress in business attire, but changing into something you don’t associate with rest or play could be a big help.

 Whilst it’s important to be strict with yourself, in these unusual times, getting the job done is just as important.
 So, if it helps you to work from the couch or only get dressed from the waist upwards for your video call, don’t be too hard on yourself – remember, this lockdown won’t last forever.